pcarbo/genetic-data-analysis-rcc-2/episodes/02-explore-data.md

 column -s, -t pheno.csv | less -S
 ```

-The column command lined up the text between the commas to make the
+The column command creates a new text file in which the text between
-data much more (human) readable.
+the commas is lined up to make the data much more readable (by a

-It does, however, allow us to make a few observations about the
+human).

-data:
+This view allows us to make a few observations about the data:

 1. The first line of the file is the table header.